martinsndifon/SyncVision/README.md

 ## WebRTC Video Conferencing App

 The WebRTC Video Conferencing App (syncvision) is a real-time video and audio conferencing application built using WebRTC, Flask, and Socket.IO.
-It allows users to create and join virtual meeting rooms for online video conferences.
+It allows users to create and join virtual meeting rooms for online video conferencing.

 ### Features